juanjo-zurich/flails/README.md

 ## Features

-- Built on Flask 3.0.0
+- Built on Flask 3.1.x
 - Integrated authentication system
 - Admin interface using Flask-Admin
 - Database integration with SQLAlchemy
 - CLI tools for project scaffolding
-- PostgreSQL support out of the box
+- SQLite as default database with optional PostgreSQL support

 ## Requirements

-- Python 3.x
+- Python 3.9 or higher
-- PostgreSQL

 ## Installation